 "This was the last game I played of this year's spring comp, and it was an extremely satisfying note to close on.
-It's always nice to play something that is a little experimental, and it's especially nice to play something experimental that works, and Whom The Telling Changed totally does.
-The concept is sort of like The Space Under The Window with a plot and momentum, but in ancient Sumer, hearing one of the tales of Gilgamesh.
+It's always nice to play something a little experimental, and especially if it actually works, and Whom the Telling Changed totally does.
+The concept is sort of like The Space Under the Window, but in ancient Sumer, hearing one of the tales of Gilgamesh.
 Isn't that awesome?

 Reviewed by: Underdogs